TritonDataCenter/sdc-cloudapi/docs/index.md

     Authorization: Signature keyId=/demo/keys/foo,algorithm="rsa-sha256" ${Base64(sign($Date))}

 The default value to sign for CloudAPI requests is simply the value of the HTTP `Date` header.
-For more informaton on the Date header value, see [RFC 2616](http://tools.ietf.org/html/rfc2616#section-14.18).
+For more information on the Date header value, see [RFC 2616](http://tools.ietf.org/html/rfc2616#section-14.18).
 All requests to CloudAPI using the Signature authentication scheme *must* send a Date header.
 Note that clock skew will be enforced to within 300 seconds (positive or